Ahmadsamiii/ConvertingSTTandTTSusingIBMWatsonAssistant/README.md

 # Software and Internet of Things Track | Task-4

-## Converting Speech to Text using IBM Watson Assistant
+## Converting Speech to Text and Speech to Text using IBM Watson Assistant

 - Description: